-UH West O'ahu conducts New Student Orientation sessions for first-time college students and transfer students prior to the start of every fall and spring semester.
+UH West Oʻahu conducts New Student Orientation sessions for first-time college students and transfer students prior to the start of every fall and spring semester.
 Newly accepted students benefit from attending one of these sessions to learn important information regarding: program and graduation requirements; scheduling and registration; important dates and deadlines; financial aid; campus locations and resources; campus clubs, events and activities.
 These sessions are also an excellent opportunity for new students to meet other students, as well as get introduced to a number of faculty and staff.
-Firsttime freshmen are required to attend a New Student Orientation session prior to registration.
+First-time freshmen are required to attend a New Student Orientation session prior to registration.

-All newly admitted students are also required to take the COMPASS placement test if they have not completed sufficient course work to determine their English and Math levels.
-Admitted UHWO students may schedule an appointment to take the COMPASS test by calling the No'eau Center for Academic Success at (808) 689-2750.
-Additional information may be found on page 36.
+All newly admitted students may be required to take a placement test.
+Admitted UHWO students may schedule an appointment by calling the No'eau Center for Academic Success at (808) 689-2750.
+Additional information may be found on page 28.